MicrosoftDocs/powerbi-docs/powerbi-docs/guidance/admin-tenant-settings.md

 The **Allow external guest users to edit and manage content in the organization** setting is disabled by default for the entire organization.
 It's found in the **Export and sharing settings** group.

-If you need to authorize external users to edit and manage content, we recommend you assigning one or more security groups.
+If you need to authorize external users to edit and manage content, we recommend you assign one or more security groups.
 These groups can be granted _or denied_ permission to publish reports.

 ![The "Allow external guest users to edit and manage content in the organization" setting is shown.](media/admin-tenant-settings/allow-external-guest-users.png)